sandip-31/Todo_App/README.md

 ## Features

-- Contact List: View, add, edit, and delete contacts.
+- Login:Login with user authentication.
-- Charts: Visualize COVID-19 cases fluctuations with line graphs.
+- Todo List With Dashboard: todo list with subtasks .
 - Feature 3

 ## Technologies Used